 The benefits of HTTP/3 and QUIC are most evident for businesses that rely heavily on mobile users, or have customers in parts of the world with spotty internet connections.

-QUIC allows web traffic to flow faster because it’s designed to avoid head-of-line blocking and offers a low-latency handshake that significantly reduces rebuffering.
-These innovations modernize the internet and improve digital experiences for all users, but especially for mobile users and those around the globe with less-than-reliable internet service.
+Web traffic flows faster because it’s designed to avoid head-of-line blocking and offers a low-latency handshake that significantly reduces rebuffering.

 TLS 1.3 — the latest version of the Transport Layer Security protocol — is built directly into QUIC.
 This design more effectively secures headers and metadata from third parties, ensuring more private, trustworthy connections than ever before.

 Because QUIC runs in userspace, it integrates seamlessly with Fastly’s tooling, tracing, and logging infrastructure.
 This makes it easier for developers to run and learn from experiments, enabling more rapid deployment and evolution of sites and apps.

 74% of browsers already support HTTP/3 and here at Loveholidays we like to be on the cutting edge so when our CDN partner Fastly enabled it we decided to give it a go.
 Loveholidays is 18% faster with HTTP/3.

 Fastly offers several support plans to meet your needs: standard, gold and enterprise.

 Free of charge and available as soon as you sign up with Fastly.

 Proactive alerts for high-impact events, expedited 24/7 incident response times, and a 100% uptime Service Level Agreement (SLA) guarantee.